gaeaplus/gaeaplus/README.md

 2. WFS polylines are transparent and/or black on some GPU/driver combinations, e.g. Intel GMA 4500MHD.
 3. Shader compilation errors on some GPU/driver combinations.

-Gaea+ Open Source is currently based on WorldWind version 2.0-daily-685.1405.
+Gaea+ Open Source is currently based on World Wind version 2.0-daily-685.1405.

 Reaching us
 -----------